 Things to do in Grand Teton

 Although our kids do enjoy hiking, they also enjoy complaining.
 We do our best to keep hikes around 2-3 miles so that we can do one in the morning and one in the afternoon.
 Our morning hike in 2018 was at Lakeshore Trail near the Colter Bay Visitor’s Center.
 This 3 mile hike was a gentle inner and outer loop around a little peninsula on Jackson Lake.
 The views from this hike were just unreal.
 The jagged mountains, the blue/green water, and the forest made me feel as if I was in a storybook setting in Europe.
 One of the main reasons we did this hike is because we read that it was a hidden gem, and you could see the whole Grand Teton Range.
+It is a great easy hike if you have younger ones.

 At the Moose Visitor’s Center, our kids worked on their junior ranger badges, had a short picnic lunch, and then we went driving around taking pictures and looking for wildlife.
 Our kids enjoyed learning about how John Rockefeller bought this land and sold it to the US government to be sanctioned as Grand Teton and Yellowstone National Parks.

 While we have only visited in the summer, I know that summer is a very popular time in Jackson, Wyoming.
 Jackson Hole is a very popular ski resort, so winter is also pretty busy in this area.
 If you are planning to visit during the summer or fall months, check out this list of things to do in Jackson Hole.